nejohnson2/rpi-i2s/README.md

 ### Compile the i2S module

+Mount the previously compiled kernal and check that the module name matches the source code ```3f203000.i2s```.
 ```
 $ sudo mount -t debugfs debugs /sys/kernel/debug
 $ sudo cat /sys/kernel/debug/asoc/platforms
 3f203000.i2s
 snd-soc-dummy
 ```

+Now get the module and compile against the kernel source code.
+The modeule was written by [Paul Creaser](https://github.com/PaulCreaser/rpi-i2s-audio).
+In his documentation (and in the code itself), he states to modify the code changing certain names and changing the master/slave mode.
+I didnt understand what to change - so I did not change anything and everything seems to work fine.
+If someone wants to further elaborate on this please do so!!!

 ```
 $ git clone https://github.com/PaulCreaser/rpi-i2s-audio
 $ cd rpi-i2s-audio